 Ann is a longtime GOMMEA member and resident of NH.
 Ann has poured countless volunteer hours into local groups around Great Bay.
 Ann was the coordinator for the Great Bay Coast Watch (GBCW), in which volunteers monitored 20 sites in Great Bay Estuary for water quality parameters.
 Ann also volunteered with the UNH Marine Docent Program.
 In addition to marine stewardship, Ann is involved in community organizations, enjoys travel, and enjoys time with her children and grandchildren.

-Cassie Stymiest, Newsletter Editor and Web Manager
+Cassie Stymiest, Web Manager